Ruohola-Baker-lab/Tooth_sciRNAseq/README.md

 ```

 ### scMLnet
-Please follow the instructions provided by this package author to isntall the python and R components https://github.com/SunXQlab/scMLnet
+Please follow the instructions provided by this package authors to isntall the python and R components https://github.com/SunXQlab/scMLnet

 ### talklr
 ```r